LeapDay29/UT2004OMNIMatchScraper/README.md

 ## How to Use

 Simply click the Run button.
-The script will automatically pull select matches from UTStatsDB (https://www.omnipotents.com/utstats2/) into its own .csv file, then use that file to scrape player statistics into a raw .csv file.
-Said raw file is subsequently cleaned and loaded into an improved .csv file that is ready for data analysis.
+The script will automatically pull select matches from UTStatsDB (https://www.omnipotents.com/utstats2/) into its own .csv file, then use that file to scrape player statistics into a second .csv file containing the raw data.
+Said file is subsequently cleaned and loaded into a third .csv file that is ready for data analysis.